Blog Archive

 My Etsy Shop

-If you're thinking about painting toys with an airbrush, you may wonder what airbrush to use.
-One option that we highly recommend is the Badger 155 Anthem airbrush.
+Thinking about painting toys with an airbrush?
+We highly recommend the Badger 155 Anthem airbrush.

-The Badger airbrushes are made in the USA and come with excellent support from the manufacturer.
-If you have any questions or need help with your airbrush, the team at Badger is there to help.
+Badger airbrushes are made in the USA and come with excellent support.
+If you have questions or need help, Badger's team is ready to help.

 Overall, if you're looking for a reliable, high-quality airbrush for painting toys, the Badger 155 Anthem is a great choice.
-It's reliable, easy to use, and will give you great results every time.
+It's reliable, easy to use, and delivers great results every time.

 Badger 155 - Anthem - Dual Action, Internal Mix, Siphon (Bottom) Feed

-The Anthem, Model 155, is the most comfortable, reliable, proficient, cost effective, user friendly airbrush ever.
-The two angle needle tip precisely mates with the Anthem's cone shaped nozzle enabling a single needle/nozzle configuration to spray virtually any desired material, thus eliminating the need for fine, medium, or large needle/nozzle variations.
-The Anthem's body design provides exacting balance and long term user comfort.
-The Anthem® also provides flawless performance in the most rigorous of production airbrushing environments.
+The Anthem, Model 155, offers comfort, reliability, proficiency, cost-effectiveness, and user-friendliness.
+Its two-angle needle tip mates with the cone-shaped nozzle, enabling a single needle/nozzle configuration to spray nearly any material, eliminating the need for varying needle/nozzle sizes.
+The body design prioritizes balance and user comfort, with performance suited for rigorous production environments.

 FEATURES